aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 5. **Application Read Interface (Query Side)**
    - Provides the means to query the current state from read models built by projectors.

+Other important pieces of the puzzle include:

+* **Snapshotting**
+    - Caching the projected aggregate so that the application doesn't need to compute it the next time it's read.
+    - Caching always introduces some complexity, but the normal advantage is realized: Application speed improves.

 ---

 ## Key Differences b/t Event Sourcing and Traditional Storage